-Problem-Solving Questions to Ask in An Interview:
+Problem-Solving Questions to Ask in an Interview:

-3. Can you describe your troubleshooting process?
+3. What is your troubleshooting process?

-5. How do you decide when a different approach is needed to solve a problem?
+5. How do you decide when a different problem-solving approach is needed?

 7. What do you do when you cannot seem to find an effective solution to a problem?